Table of Contents

-Read on for a closer look at what net income is, how to calculate net income, the pros and cons of using net income as a performance gauge, plus an example that includes routine business expenses.
+Read on for a closer look at net income’s definition, how to calculate net income, and the pros and cons of using net income as a performance gauge, plus an example that includes routine business expenses.

 Key Points